 Back Squat

 Being one of the most popular compound exercises, the back squat is a full body movement that engages almost every muscle in the body.
-It is a power-lifting competition exercise, and for good reason.
-Squats are great for building muscle, strength and increasing mobility.
-It is also a very practical and functional exercise for everyday life making it a fantastic exercise to perform.
+Squats are a power-lifting competition exercise and are great for building muscle, strength and increasing mobility.
+They are also a very practical and functional exercise for everyday life making it a fantastic exercise to perform.
 In order to progress with the squat it is useful to perform squats in a squat rack.

 Deadlift